G-and-Q-Creations/gear-library-api/README.md

 ### Dev dependencies

 * Run `mix setup` to install and setup project dependencies
+* Install `pre-commit` to so that pre-commit runs when you make git commits `$ pip install pre-commit`

 ### Running locally
 * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`